Consistent clear water salmon fishing

 Classic Icelandic salmon fishing

 The Langa is fished by 12 rods in July and August, and eight rods in June and September.
-To make all the pools accessible roads have been built therefore fishermen can drive to within 50 yards of every pool.
+Roads have been built to make all the pools accessible and fishermen can drive to within 50 yards of every pool.
 Young and old anglers can safely, and with ease, enjoy fishing all the pools.

 The river represents classic Icelandic salmon fishing as the hard Lava rock bands have created fantastic pools and runs.
-Much has been done to improve the pools with Langisjór, Hólsbreida and Kistan where this has been particularly successful.
+Much has been done to improve the pools, and this has been particularly successful on the Langisjór, Hólsbreida and Kistan pools.
 These are best tackled with a single handed rod and, in true Icelandic style, small hitched flies such as mini sunray shadows, Langa Fancy and Arndilly Fancy.
 The last two were pioneered and proven on this river’s remarkable course.

-The salmon runs usually begin in mid-June on the Langa, these are often multi-sea wintered salmon between 8 – 20 lbs.
-By the season opening in late June these fish are often spreading out well through all of the river.
-In early July the summer grilse runs begin in their numbers, these fish are generally between 3 – 10 lbs.
+The salmon runs usually begin in mid-June on the Langa, these are often multi-sea wintered salmon between eight and 20lb.
+By the season opening in late June these fish are spreading out well through all of the river.
+In early July the summer grilse runs begin in their numbers, these fish are generally between three and ten pounds.
 By the third week in July these runs are at their peak and good numbers of fish can be encountered throughout the river.
 August sees the fresh running fish beginning to slow and tactics change to long leaders and small flies to entice fish from their pools.

 Comfortable single occupancy rooms

-The lodge, Langárbyrgi, was built 6 km from where Langa meets the Atlantic Ocean over-looking the river.
+The lodge, Langárbyrgi, was built six kilometres from where Langa meets the Atlantic Ocean over-looking the river.
 Recently an extension was added to the lodge to provide 12 double rooms, therefore all anglers have single rooms.
 The rooms all come with en-suite bathrooms and a twin bed for those who are rod sharing.
 The best chefs in Iceland are recruited to ensure that our guests are thoroughly pampered, and the food simply outstanding.
-Although not fancy the lodge is functional with drying room, sauna, Wi-Fi and excellent food.
+Although not fancy, the lodge is functional with drying room, sauna, Wi-Fi and excellent food.

 Close to Reykjavik